Submarine carrying 12,000 pounds of cocaine worth $165M seized by Coast Guard

 It was not immediately clear from which country the submarine originated.

+All four defendants used Spanish language interpreters in legal proceedings, according to court documents.
+Tenorio-Rodriguez is a citizen of Colombia, said his lawyer, who declined further comment.

-Lawyers for all four defendants did not immediately return messages seeking their comments on Tuesday.
+Lawyers for the other three defendants did not immediately return messages seeking their comments on Tuesday.

 Watch: U.S. Coast Guard crew leaps onto drug smuggling vesselJuly 11, 201901:02